Country Report Netherlands

 Mission(s) and tasks

-LOWI’s mission is to act as a second advisory body only, by giving second opinions in the form of advices to the boards of affiliated research institutions regarding alleged research misconduct.
+LOWI’s mission is to act as a second advisory body only, by giving second opinions in the form of advisory opinions to the boards of affiliated research institutions regarding alleged research misconduct.
 Furthermore – through its secretaries – it can give general procedural advice to (non) member organisations.
 It does not give or organise trainings.
 LOWI’s members, however, contribute to knowledge transfer by giving lectures in (inter) national symposia.

 Authority